 Here's a project where two UHF radios make up a complete (duplex) link package), including the duplexer, because of limited cabinet space.
 The bottom image is the complete unit, installed at an actual working site, in service in 2016.
 Future link packages are planned for an external duplexer, because modular system design is practical for repair (swap-out) efforts at remote sites.
-This would also allow one to install RFI protection devices on the transmit side, such as an isolator and band-pass cavity.

-The chassis found from a vender was used for this project is about 13 $\frac{1}{2}$ ".
-Some of the deep cabinets should accommodate this depth are the GE Mstr-II and Motorola later, deeper (15") ones.
-Depending on the (adjustable) rail position the Motorola cabinet may provide depth up to 18 $\frac{1}{2}$ ".
+You might want to note that the chassis found and used for this project is about 13 $\frac{1}{2}$ " deep.
+Take this into consideration if mounting inside a cabinet.
+Cabinets that should accommodate this depth are the GE Mstr-II and Motorola later, deeper (15") ones.